SAGNIK713422/TravelBharat/README.md

 ## 📱 Responsive Design

-The TravelBharat interface is designed to provide a consistent experience across:
+TravelBharat is designed to provide a consistent experience across:

 - Desktop
 - Laptop